 What is digital accessibility?

-Digital accessibility is the practice of ensuring a website or software is usable by everyone, including those with disabilities.
-Websites that are designed and developed with accessibility in mind provide equal opportunities for all when it comes to accessing information that’s available on the internet.
+Digital accessibility is the practice of ensuring a website or software has equal access, therefore is usable by everyone, including those with disabilities.
+Websites that are designed and developed with accessibility in mind provide equal opportunities for all when it comes to accessing digital content that’s available on the internet.
 Without accessibility features in place, people with disabilities will meet significant usability barriers, making it difficult or impossible to use the websites they need.

 Digital accessibility doesn’t just apply to websites either.
-Consider how you could make your internal business tools, like intranet software, more accessible and usable for your staff as well.
+Consider how you could make your internal business tools, like your employee intranet portal, more accessible and usable for your staff as well.
 Designing your intranet in line with accessibility guidelines will make sure your entire workforce have equal opportunities for accessing and using their digital workplace.

 What makes a website digitally accessible?

 Making websites digitally accessible to all doesn’t differ that much from the design and usability best practices you would implement anyway.
 Simple changes can make a huge difference to those with disabilities.
 Here are a few ways you can help improve accessibility on your intranet:

 How to improve accessibility on your intranet